 PAIN: Unfortunately most oral surgery is accompanied by some degree of discomfort.
 You will usually have a prescription for pain medication.
 If you take the first pill before the anesthetic has worn off, you should be able to manage any discomfort better.
 Some patients find that stronger pain medicine causes nausea, but if you precede each pain pill with a small amount of food, it will reduce the chance that nausea will occur.
 The effects of pain medications vary widely among individuals.
 If you do not achieve adequate relief at first, you may supplement each pain pill with an analgesic such as aspirin or ibuprofen.
 Some patients may even require two of the pain pills at one time.
 Remember that the most severe pain is usually within six hours after the local anesthetic wears off; after that your need for medicine should lessen.
-If you find you are taking large amounts of pain medication for the weekend, you must call for a refill during weekday business hours.
+If you find you are taking large amounts of pain medicine at frequent intervals, please call our office.
+If you anticipate needing more prescription medication for the weekend, you must call for a refill during weekday business hours.